camsaul/lein-instant-cheatsheet/README.md

 [![Dependencies Status](http://jarkeeper.com/cammsaul/instant-clojure-cheatsheet/status.png)](http://jarkeeper.com/cammsaul/instant-clojure-cheatsheet)

-[Instant Cheatsheet][2] instantly creates a cheatsheet for your project and included dependecies.
+[Instant Cheatsheet][2] instantly creates a cheatsheet for your project and its dependecies.

 1. Add `lein-instant-cheatsheet` to your Leiningen `:plugins`
 2. Start the webserver with `lein instant-cheatsheet`